Skip to main content

 • “veteran trauma expressive writing research findings”

-At the very least, "Emptying the Pack" a few times can show us how ready we already are to face our heaviest stories.
+At the very least, even a few sessions of “Emptying the Pack” can reveal how ready we are to face our heaviest stories.

-Here’s the four-step practice I use most often to lighten the daily load.
+Here’s the four-step practice I use to lighten the daily load.

-It’s simple, flexible, and it works even when I don’t feel like writing (which is most of the time).
+It’s simple, flexible, and works even when I don’t feel like writing (which is most days).

 Step 1: Set a Timer

-I want to be out there enjoying life—not process more.
+I want to be out there enjoying life—not sit and process more.

-But I’ve learned it’s hard to enjoy anything when I’m overloaded with buried stress.
-What I used to call “enjoying life” was really just staying busy—or distracting myself from what was building up under the surface.
+But I’ve learned it’s hard to enjoy anything when I’m buried in stress.
+What I called “enjoying life” was often just staying busy, or avoiding what was building up.

 Even now, knowing I’ll feel better afterward, Resistance still shows up.